sxu-nlp/MACCISA/README.md

  * Modify node demarcation number
     Change `demarcation_num` in `model.py`.If you are using the Chinese dataset, you should set it to **11386**.
 If you are using the English dataset, you should set it to **30432**.
-	(*This parameter represents the number of word nodes and is used to distinguish word nodes and picture nodes.*)
+	(*This parameter represents the number of word nodes and distinguishes word nodes and picture nodes.*)

  * Run the model